PravashB/01-Terraform-AWS---How-to-Start/README.md

 ```

 > **Why?**
-> - Provisions a simple S3 bucket.
+> - Provisions a simple S3 bucket whose name has to be manually entered during terraform plan.
-> - Demonstrates resources and outputs.
+> - Terraform will name the resource internally as `aws_s3_bucket.lab_bucket`.
+> - `bucket = var.bucket_name` sets the actual S3 bucket name that we're pulling from the `variables.tf`.
+Additionally, we can pass this value through different input variables.
+> - The reason we're using a variable to create a bucket name is because S3 bucket names must be **globally unique**, so we can't hardcode and reuse the same names across envs. or projects.

 ---